Packet Analyzer Tools

 Fiddler

 A fiddler is a network sniffer that stands between your device and the internet and collects data passively.
+It has a long and illustrious history and can be tailored for your needs for free.

-If your main purpose is to sniff, HTTP and HTTPS will operate like a boss where Fiddler needs to hunt for the path to go.
+If your primary purpose is to sniff, HTTP and HTTPS will operate like a boss where Fiddler needs to hunt for the path to go.
+You can do many things as a user, from playing around with sessions to checking the system’s security and speed.

-Fiddler’s session modification features rely on HTTP headers, within which the user is free to alter the session data in any way they see fit.
+Fiddler’s session modification features rely on HTTP headers, within which the user can alter the session data in any way they see fit.
+Security testing is also made possible by decrypting all HTTPS traffic.

 Features

-• Fiddler examines HTTP(S) traffic on your computer.
+• Fiddler examines HTTP (S) traffic on your computer.

 • Web application performance is assessed with Fiddler.